jullienl/HPE-Synergy-OneView-demos/Synergy ChatOps Integration with Slack/README.md

 Interaction from smartphone with a Synergy environment using a chatbot easy to program and interact with via a popular chat client for ChatOps: **Slack**

-A Slack bot (**Hubot**) can provide information about many resources in OneView but can also provision Synergy modules with an OS fully configured.
+The Slack bot (**Hubot**) can provide information about many resources in OneView but can also provision Synergy modules with an OS fully configured.

 ### In the background:
-* Slack is securely connected to the Hubot engine located in the Synergy datacenter
+* Slack is securely connected to the Hubot engine located next to the HPE Synergy infrastructure
-* The Slack bot leverages the HPE OneView PowerShell library to control the Synergy infrastructure
+* The Slack bot leverages the HPE OneView PowerShell library to control the HPE Synergy Composer
 * For the workload composition, the Servers are provisioned automatically via Synergy Server Profile Templates and HPE Image Streamer